Trump’s ‘Golden Dome’ defense plan: Would it work? Is it worth it?

 How would it work?

-The Golden Dome would defend against cruise missiles, which fly low, rendering them tough to track by standard radar, says Bradley Bowman, senior director of the Air and Missile Defense Program at the Foundation for the Defense of Democracies.
+The Golden Dome would defend against cruise missiles, which fly low, rendering them tough to track by standard radar, says Bradley Bowman, senior director of the Air and Missile Defense Program at the Foundation for Defense of Democracies.

 It could also protect against hypersonic glide vehicles.
-Launched by ballistic missiles into the earth’s upper atmosphere, these glide weapons detach and move toward targets at hypersonic speeds, changing course and turning wildly – maneuverability that defies conventional algorithms for projecting flight paths.
+Launched by ballistic missiles into the Earth’s upper atmosphere, these glide weapons detach and move toward targets at hypersonic speeds, changing course and turning wildly – maneuverability that defies conventional algorithms for projecting flight paths.

 To defend against these weapons, some experts say, it’s necessary to place a “dome” of sensors and weapons in space, thus the Golden Dome moniker.
 “You have to get your radars up high, looking down for missiles coming in at different altitudes and different speeds,” Mr. Bowman says.